ophian/Sliver/SLIVER_README.md

 ## Endorsement:

-This Template still is a work in progress.
+This Template still is a Work In Progress / WIP.